“Train Leaves Here This Morning” – The Eagles’ Quiet Folk Gem

 Though not as well-known as “Hotel California” or “Take It Easy,” the song is beloved by longtime fans and serves as a reminder of the band’s folk origins.

-You might like: Eagles - In the City
+You might like: Eagles - Life in the Fast Lane

 Video: